 Today we are going to show you how to embed dried flowers into epoxy resin to make a beautiful memory flower piece.
-This dried flower art makes a great gift or precious keepsake.
+Casting flowers in resin makes a great gift or precious keepsake.
+It is a way of preserving flowers that you can also enjoy as a piece of art.

 You don't want to be searching for something right in the middle of a pour!
 All of the supplies we used for this floral epoxy tutorial are listed in our Amazon store.